godpeny/pages/main/src/blog-post.23.md

 \mathbb{P}\left(\left|\frac{S_n - \mathbb{E}[S_n]}{n}\right| \geq t\right) &\leq 2 \exp(-2nt^2).
 \end{align*}
 $$

+## Independent and identically distribute (IID)
+A collection of random variables is independent and identically distributed(IID) if each random variable has the same probability distribution as the others and all are mutually independent.
+A random sample can be thought of as a set of objects that are chosen randomly.
+More formally, it is "a sequence of independent, identically distributed (IID) random data points.".
+In other words, the terms random sample and IID are synonymous.
+ - Identically distributed means that there are no overall trends — the distribution does not fluctuate and all items in the sample are taken from the same probability distribution.
+ - Independent means that the sample items are all independent events.
+In other words, they are not connected to each other in any way;[2] knowledge of the value of one variable gives no information about the value of the other and vice versa.

+## Hypothesis(h) and Hypothesis
+### Hypothesis Space (H)
+Hypothesis space is the set of all the possible legal hypothesis.
+This is the set from which the machine learning algorithm would determine the best possible (only one) which would best describe the target function or the outputs.
+ - Finite Hypothesis Class: In this case, the hypothesis class (often denoted as H) is assumed to be finite.
+A hypothesis class represents the set of possible models or functions that a machine learning algorithm can choose from when trying to learn a relationship between input data and output.
+When the hypothesis class is finite, it means that there are a limited number of potential models or functions to choose from.
+Conceptually, a finite hypothesis class H can be represented as a set of distinct hypotheses or models.
+Suppose H has "m" hypotheses.
+You can represent it as: $\mathcal{H} = \{h_1, h_2, \cdots h_n \}$
+- Infinite Hypothesis Class: Conversely, an "infinite hypothesis class" implies that the set of potential models or functions is not limited and can be infinite.
+This can be the case when, for example, the algorithm can consider an unbounded number of different models or functions to fit the data.
+An infinite hypothesis class H typically doesn't have a finite, enumerable list of hypotheses.
+It can include an infinite number of possible hypotheses.
+There is no specific equation to represent this class; it's described by the fact that it's unbounded.
+### Hypothesis (h)
+A hypothesis is a function that best describes the target in supervised machine learning.
+The hypothesis that an algorithm would come up depends upon the data and also depends upon the restrictions and bias that we have imposed on the data.

+## Vapnik-Chervonenkis dimension

 ## How Uniform Convergence, Union Bound and Hoeffding's inequality related in ERM
 ### Questions